Have questions? We're here.

 • 1 Breakfast, 1 Lunch, 1 Dinner

-Located in the Cuchumatanes mountains, the town of Nebaj is part of the Ixil Triangle, an isolated but stunning part of the country which also includes the villages of San Juan Cotzal and Chajul, as well as a handful of outlying hamlets.
+Located in the Cuchumatanes mountains, the town of Nebaj is part of the Ixil Triangle, an isolated but stunning part of the country that also includes the villages of San Juan Cotzal and Chajul, as well as a handful of outlying hamlets.
 A region that once felt the full force of the Guatemalan civil war, Nebaj and the Ixil Triangle are quiet destinations today where locals still adhere to traditional ways of life.
 Most men are farmers, while most women are weavers.
 Ixil, the local Mayan dialect, is the primary language spoken.
 Nebaj is the Ixil Triangle's largest town.
 Based in a spectacular valley--with great views and hiking--it comprises quaint homes, cobblestone streets, a pretty, whitewashed church, and a backdrop of towering mountains.
 Be sure to check out the local weavings sold in stalls near the church; Nebaj produces incredible textiles.

-Day 10: Ixil Triangle
+Day 10: Triangulo Ixil | Nebaj

 • 1 Breakfast, 1 Lunch, 1 Dinner